1z-z1/Music-LAN-Server/README.md

 The quick Arch Linux guide is more extensively documented as it is my method but in case anything ever happens I am including the second guide in case I have to ever install nginx from source to create a server.

-I did a lot of searching online to get this to work so hopefully you can get it to work too :)
+I did a lot of searching online to get this to work and this guide is pretty dirty so hopefully you can get it to work too :)

 Enjoy~